Updated for use in our Leading Through COVID series.

-This week is the fourth installment of our six part series about leadership styles.
-We are using the six Leadership Styles as defined by Daniel Goleman in his book Primal Leadership.
-Each has its pros and cons, each is rarely used alone, and none of them should be used all the time.
-Different stages of a company’s growth require different styles of leadership.
-The goal is to develop your ability to use each style so you can apply the right one to each situation.
-Every other week we will focus on a different style, helping you to understand the style itself and when and where it is needed.
+This is the fourth week in our six part series about leadership styles.
+We’ll be using the six Leadership Styles as defined by Daniel Goleman in his book Primal Leadershipand we’ll be exploring how each of those different leadership styles can be useful during this new abnormal.
+Each is rarely used alone and none of them should be used all the time.
+The goal is to develop your ability to use each style so that you can apply the right leadership style to each situation.
+Every week we will focus on a different style, helping you to understand the style itself and when and where it is needed.
 We’ve already covered Affiliative, Visionary, and Pacesetting, this week we’ll focus on the Democratic Style.

 The Democratic Style of leadership is all about listening.
 Democratic leaders take the time to stop and ask their employees opinions before making major decisions.
 They convene diverse groups together to hear all sides of the story.
 Those that are truly talented in the Democratic style welcome any and all feedback including the good, the bad, and the ugly.
 They listen objectively and work to implement the feedback they’ve heard.

-Democratic leaders become less effective when there is a true crisis.
+However, Democratic leaders become less effective when there is a true crisis.
 If a decision needs to be made quickly, taking time to get consensus and buy in is only going to waste time.
 They can also lose effectiveness if they spend too much time trying to create consensus, even when there is not a crisis.
 Endless meetings spent discussing the same topic over and over will frustrate the team and leave the company listless.
-The Democratic Leadership Style is a resonant style, but it is still best used in conjunction with other styles.
-You can learn about the other five styles in our ongoing series.

 If you’re interested in learning what style of leader you are, take our Leadership Styles quiz here.